ChristopherMackin/philosophy-game/README.md

 <h3 align="center">Radical Shapes</h3>

   <p align="center">
     <i>Radical Shapes</i> is a deck building card game about religious trauma and the ways we learn to undo our difficult past.
+Everything including art and code was designed by me!
 Right now it's still very early in prototyping but it's been a blast to work on!
+If you want to try the game in Godot you'll have to get the Assets folder that contains all graphics and models.
+You can email me bellow if you'd like to run the game!
     <br />
     <a href="https://github.com/ChristopherMackin/philosophy-game"><strong>Explore the docs »</strong></a>
     <br />